 The king of the jungle gets the lion's share.
 This universal rule, holds for every animal and plant.
 Humans apply civilisation varnish to mask the effect.

-But the will to live is demonstrated in a relentless competition in which all species participate.
+The will to live is demonstrated in a relentless competition in which all species participate.
 Losers find short or long term solutions or perish.
 They don't say: "Before I succumb to your dominance, I'll flower and my seed shall await your death by fire or age for the return of my clan!"
-But they'll do just that to the best of their abilities.
+They'll do just that to the best of their abilities.